Sheboygan County Court Records

 WisconsinCourts.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on WisconsinCourts.us are subject to the Terms of Service and Privacy Notice.

 Sheboygan County sits along the western shore of Lake Michigan in eastern Wisconsin, with its county seat in the City of Sheboygan.
-The Sheboygan County Circuit Court is the sole trial-level court in the county, exercising jurisdiction over all criminal, civil, family, juvenile, traffic, and probate matters.
-There is no separate superior or district court; instead, the Circuit Court operates through specialized divisions managed by the Clerk of Circuit Courts.
-Several municipal courts within the county handle ordinance violations and forfeitures at the local level, but the Circuit Court remains the central repository for the vast majority of case records that residents, attorneys, and researchers typically need to access.
+The Sheboygan County Circuit Court is the sole trial-level court in the county, handling all criminal, civil, family, juvenile, traffic, and probate matters.
+There is no separate superior or district court — the Circuit Court operates through specialized divisions managed by the Clerk of Circuit Courts.
+Several municipal courts within the county handle ordinance violations and forfeitures at the local level, but for the vast majority of case records that residents, attorneys, and researchers need, the Circuit Court is the place to start.

 Wisconsin offers several paths for locating court records, including direct contact with clerk offices, in-person visits to courthouse public-access terminals, and electronic tools.
-For statewide case data, WisconsinCourts.us may help users locate publicly available circuit court case information across all 72 counties, including Sheboygan.
+For statewide case data, WisconsinCourts.us can help you locate publicly available circuit court case information across all 72 counties, including Sheboygan.
 The Wisconsin Court System also maintains the Wisconsin Circuit Court Access (WCCA) portal, which provides free online searching of case summaries, party names, charges, hearings, and dispositions.
-WCCA reflects data entered by clerk offices statewide but does not contain the actual underlying documents filed in a case; obtaining copies of those documents requires a separate request to the Clerk of Circuit Courts.
+WCCA reflects data entered by clerk offices statewide but does not contain the actual documents filed in a case — getting copies of those requires a separate request to the Clerk of Circuit Courts.

 How to Look Up a Court Case in Sheboygan County?

-There are three primary methods for looking up a court case in Sheboygan County: online searching, in-person visits, and written requests by mail, fax, or email.
+There are three main ways to look up a court case in Sheboygan County: searching online, visiting in person, and submitting a written request by mail, fax, or email.

 Online Search – WCCA

-The quickest starting point is the WCCA case search portal.
-Users can search by party name, case number, date of birth, attorney name, or citation number.
-Results display case type, filing date, charges, scheduled hearings, and disposition information.
-WCCA is free and does not require registration, though it shows only case index data — not images of filed documents.
+Start with the WCCA case search portal.
+You can search by party name, case number, date of birth, attorney name, or citation number.
+Results show the case type, filing date, charges, scheduled hearings, and disposition information.
+WCCA is free and requires no registration — just keep in mind it shows case index data only, not images of the actual filed documents.

 In-Person Requests